 The urban development and construction sectors have a clear role to play in how the urban environment deals with sustainability.
-The sector impacts with aspects like material use, resource management, and environmental performance, but also fundamentally defines how we shape our culture, and enables people to live healthy, just and happy lives, for very long time spans.
+The sector impacts aspects such as material use, resource management, and environmental performance, but also fundamentally defines how we shape our culture, and enables people to live healthy, just and happy lives, for very long time spans.